c4tz/xfce-wallpaper-transition/README.md

 # pip install -U pillow python-xlib
 ```

+(or, and this is preferred, use your package manager and install a distribution-specific-version)

 ## Installation

 This is just a simple script, put it anywhere and run it.